 Furthermore, the Biden administration has proposed reducing 1031 exchange referral limits to $500,000 per year and $1 million for couples filing jointly.

 Read Lilypads’ blog on Opportunity Zone investments here.

 1031 exchange rules and timings

-- The replacement investment property in a 1031 exchange real estate should be of an equal or greater value.
-So, there are three rules that define identification, including:
+- The replacement investment property in a 1031 exchange real estate should be of equal or greater value.
+So, there are three rules that define identification.

 1. The three-property rule:

-The investors can identify not more than three properties irrespective of their market value.
+The investors can identify no more than three properties irrespective of their market value.